Julian Bradley (politician)

-Marc Julian Bradley (born February 11, 1981) is an American politician and businessman.
-A Republican, he represents the 28th district of the Wisconsin State Senate.
-The 28th district comprises southwestern suburbs of Milwaukee and the city of Milwaukee, including Franklin, Greenfield, Greendale, and Hales Corners, as well as the towns and villages of southeastern Waukesha County, part of the town of East Troy, and the village and town of Waterford.
+Marc Julian Bradley (born February 11, 1981) is an American businessman and Republican politician from Milwaukee County, Wisconsin.
+He is a member of the Wisconsin Senate, representing the 28th Senate district since 2021.
 He is the first black Republican to serve in the Wisconsin Senate and only the second black Republican to serve in the Wisconsin Legislature.

 Early life and career

 Julian Bradley was born in Baltimore, Maryland, and moved with his mother to La Crosse, Wisconsin, in 1992, when he was 11 years old.
 He was interested in politics from an early age.
 Upon graduating from La Crosse Central High School in 1999, with his mother in failing health and finding himself unable to afford college, he leaned on his other childhood passion—for professional wrestling—and enrolled in "wrestling school" in Philadelphia, intending to earn money to support his family.
 He made his professional wrestling debut August 28, 1999, under the pseudonym Kris Krude.

 After several years living in Philadelphia he entered Temple University, but only remained in school for one year.
 In 2007 he left professional wrestling behind and returned to Wisconsin to complete his bachelor's degree at the University of Wisconsin–La Crosse.
 While attending UW–La Crosse, he began working as an area repair supervisor for telecommunications company CenturyLink.
 He graduated with a degree in political science and economics in 2014 and worked his way up to manager at CenturyLink by 2017.
 In 2019 he was hired as a manager at Northwestern Mutual, requiring him to relocate to Franklin, Wisconsin, in Milwaukee County.